Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 A model is what allows us to model something in the real world that we want to store in the database

 Mongoose Falls into a broader category of tools called ODM's (Object Document Mapper)

+### Data Validation & Data Sanitization

+- Data validation: Allows us enforce some rules on data
+- Data Sanitization: Allows us to do some cleanup on the data for the data before saving

+**NOTE**: Instead of stressing yourself you can use [npm validator](https://www.npmjs.com/package/validator)

+\_\_V: Stores the version of the data